Dynamical stability for dense patterns in discrete attractor neural networks

 \mysec{Mean-field theory for storage capacity}

 A replica analysis of the solution for the optimization problem \Cref{eq:optW} follows the Gardner approach \cite{gardner1988space,schonsberg2021efficiency,cohen2022soft}, without assuming specific connection weights as in the Hopfield model \cite{amit1985spin,treves1990graded}.
-In the Appendix, we derive a mean-field theory for the capacity to store graded, random memory patterns as fixed points of \Cref{eq:dynamics}, without assumptions on the weights.
+In Sec. \ref{subsec:replica-theory}, we derive a mean-field theory for the capacity to store graded, random memory patterns as fixed points of \Cref{eq:dynamics}, without assumptions on the weights.
 The analysis applies to either dense patterns with a strictly monotonic activation function or to sparse patterns with a rectified monotonic activation function.
 It generalizes previous work in which a rectified-linear activation function and normalized connection weights were assumed \cite{schonsberg2021efficiency}.
 As usual, our analysis assumes $P, N\to\infty$ with a fixed memory load $\alpha=P/N$ and uses the replica technique, assuming the replica symmetry ansatz \cite{mezard1987spin}.

 In line with previous results \cite{gardner1988space}, our theory predicts that there is a critical capacity $\alpha_\mathrm{C}$, such that as $\alpha$ approaches $\alpha_\mathrm{C}$, there is no longer a solution to \Cref{eq:optW}.
-We find that $\alpha_\mathrm{C}$ depends only on pattern sparseness and is independent of other pattern statistics (CV; \Cref{fig:fig_1}f), neural thresholds ($\boldsymbol{\theta}$, \Cref{eq:dynamics_r}), and activation function details (smoothness $\sigma$ and exponent $n$; \Cref{eq:noisy_nonlinearity}, \Cref{fig:fig_1}a), thus extending results from neurons with binary \cite{gardner1988space, tsodyks1988associative} or rectified-linear activation functions (corresponding to $\sigma=0$, $n=1$) to our broader class of activation functions ($\sigma\geq0$, $n>0$) \cite{schonsberg2021efficiency}.
-Results for the sparse case are presented in \Cref{fig:extdata_fig_1} (Details).
+We find that $\alpha_\mathrm{C}$ depends only on pattern sparseness (Sec. \ref{subsec:sparse-patterns}, \Cref{fig:extdata_fig_1}g) and is independent of other pattern statistics (CV; \Cref{fig:capacity}k), neural thresholds ($\boldsymbol{\theta}$; \Cref{eq:dynamics_r}, \Cref{fig:capacity}a), and activation function details (smoothness $\sigma$ and exponent $n$; \Cref{eq:noisy_nonlinearity}, \Cref{fig:capacity}f), thus extending results from neurons with binary \cite{gardner1988space, tsodyks1988associative} or rectified-linear activation functions (corresponding to $\sigma=0$, $n=1$) to our broader class of activation functions ($\sigma\geq0$, $n>0$) \cite{schonsberg2021efficiency}.
+Results for the sparse case are presented in \Cref{fig:extdata_fig_1} (Sec. \ref{subsec:sparse-patterns}).
 In the dense case, the critical capacity is $\alpha_\mathrm{C} = 1$ (again, independent from any of the parameters), and theory predicts the following moments for each element of the connection weight matrix: